KCisSICKnasty/SICKnasty-FO4/README.md

 - Launch ModOrganizer.exe from your Installation Location.
 - If you see a pop-up called Register?, select Yes.

-**REMOVE THE MOD "Sprint Overhaul"!** It is causing an AP bug.
-Enhanced Movement now covers all sprinting mechanics.

 _INI settings:_

 *Bethini Pie: (copy & pasted from The Midnight Ride website)*